geoffrey4444/spectre-cpp-basics/LessonOutlines/Lesson2.md

 - Override keyword: ensures that base class functions are pure virtual.
 If base class function signatures change, this will catch it, instead of assuming you just added an overload instead

 - Challenge: make a RightTriangle class that inherits from Polygon, and print a right triangle's area and perimeter

+- Bonus challenge: make an abstract base class `Function` with a virtual member function `double operator()(const double x)`.
+Make a concrete class `ExpX` that returns exp(x) for operator().
+You can then call an object of type `ExpX` the same way you call a function.
+Modify the trapezoid rule code from lesson one to accept objects of type `Function` instead of function pointers.

 - Spectre example: MathFunctions